Lord Kelvin: Atmospheric electricity

-Kelvin's vortex theory of the atom
+Vortex theory of the atom

 Between 1870 and 1890 the vortex atom theory, which purported that an atom was a vortex in the aether, was popular among British physicists and mathematicians.
-Thomson pioneered the theory, which was distinct from the seventeenth century vortex theory of Descartes in that Thomson was thinking in terms of a unitary continuum theory, whereas Descartes was thinking in terms of three different types of matter, each relating respectively to emission, transmission, and reflection of light.
+Thomson pioneered the theory, which was distinct from the 17th century vortex theory of René Descartes in that Thomson was thinking in terms of a unitary continuum theory, whereas Descartes was thinking in terms of three different types of matter, each relating respectively to emission, transmission, and reflection of light.
 About 60 scientific papers were written by approximately 25 scientists.
 Following the lead of Thomson and Tait, the branch of topology called knot theory was developed.
-Kelvin's initiative in this complex study that continues to inspire new mathematics has led to persistence of the topic in history of science.
+Thomson's initiative in this complex study that continues to inspire new mathematics has led to persistence of the topic in history of science.

 Marine

 Thomson was an enthusiastic yachtsman, his interest in all things relating to the sea perhaps arising from, or fostered by, his experiences on the Agamemnon and the Great Eastern.

-Thomson introduced a method of deep-sea depth sounding, in which a steel piano wire replaces the ordinary hand line.
+Thomson introduced a new method of deep-sea depth sounding, in which a steel piano wire replaces the ordinary hand line.
 The wire glides so easily to the bottom that "flying soundings" can be taken while the ship is at full speed.
-A pressure gauge to register the depth of the sinker was added by Thomson.
+Thomson added a pressure gauge to register the depth of the sinker.
 About the same time he revived the Sumner method of finding a ship's position, and calculated a set of tables for its ready application.

 During the 1880s, Thomson worked to perfect the adjustable compass to correct errors arising from magnetic deviation owing to the increased use of iron in naval architecture.
 Thomson's design was a great improvement on the older instruments, being steadier and less hampered by friction.
-The deviation due to the ship's magnetism was corrected by movable iron masses at the binnacle.
+The deviation caused by the ship's magnetism was corrected by movable iron masses at the binnacle.
 Thomson's innovations involved much detailed work to develop principles identified by George Biddell Airy and others, but contributed little in terms of novel physical thinking.
 Thomson's energetic lobbying and networking proved effective in gaining acceptance of his instrument by The Admiralty.

 Charles Babbage had been among the first to suggest that a lighthouse might be made to signal a distinctive number by occultations of its light, but Thomson pointed out the merits of the Morse code for the purpose, and urged that the signals should consist of short and long flashes of the light to represent the dots and dashes.